miholler/NSpecifications/README.md

  - It could be in a static method inside the `User` entity.
 I would call it like this `User.LockedOut`.
 This is my favourite because  specifications are tightly coupled to entities.
  - The only thing I'd like to note here is that hosting specifications in static members do not present any problem for Unit Testing and I've never seen any specification that needed to be mocked.

-Let's blend the specifications into the class.
+Let's blend the specifications into the User class.

     public class User
     {